derhuerst/vbb-rest/docs/why.md

 The official API has hourly request limits and doesn't [properly tell](http://stackoverflow.com/questions/16022624/examples-of-http-api-rate-limiting-http-response-headers) that. **This API doesn't have any limits.**

+## GZIP support

+Especially on cellular connections, gzipped responses improve the performance a lot.

 ## Sane Markup

 Compare the official API: